wafemi999/alien_assault_game/README.md

+# My First Python Project

-runs on any  python 3 version
+Runs on any  python 3 version
 just launch or run the alien_assault file
  Alien assault, a simple shooting game where the player controls a ship that appears at the bottom center of the screen.
 The player  moves the ship